earthcube/earthcube_utilities/earthcube_utilities/docs/validation_test_data.md

   * test  code creates a temp bucket
   * test  code create a temp graph  (summary does this)
   * Test code executes glcon command to run gleaner, and nabu using the
-  * test code loads to nabu a second time
+  * test code loads to nabu a SECOND time
 * testing
   * Approvals Nabu
     * Did the count of triples increase from the original load.